fbpx

 4. The Havdalah blessing itself

-The final Havdalah blessing encapsulates the theme of separation, setting the tone for the week ahead by distinguishing between the sacred and the mundane, the light and the darkness.:
+The final Havdalah blessing encapsulates the theme of separation.
+It sets the tone for the week ahead by distinguishing between the sacred and the mundane, the light and the darkness:

 “Blessed are You, Lord our God, King of the universe, who separates between holy and ordinary, between light and darkness, between Israel and the nations, between the seventh day and the six days of work.
 Blessed are You, Lord, who separates between holy and ordinary.”